outofthisworld/reduxdecorator/README.md

 This may look a little different from what you are used to, however lets walk through the steps.

 - We import createStore from redux, this is what we use to create a redux store.
-- We import three functions from reduxredup array_append, create_reducer and default_state
+- We import three functions from redux-decorator array_append, create_reducer and default_state
     - All three functions return reducers!
 No fancy magic.
 - We define our reducer tree, a reducer tree is a simple object mapping of object   properties to arrays of reducers which perform actions on that specific property.
 It's important to realise that array_append and default_state both return reducers.